GLG 3.6 Release: New Features and

 is set to INHERIT FROM ANCHOR

-the LEFT, CENTER and RIGHT values of the attribute are
+text, the LEFT, CENTER and RIGHT values of the attribute

 referring to the anchoring in the horizontal dimension.

-being constrained to the control point of the marker.
+point being constrained to the control point of the marker.
 The AnchorOffset can be set to a

 value slightly bigger than the marker's radius to maintain a fixed

 gap between the marker and the text object.
-For example, if a FIXED text object is displayed next
+For example, if a FIXED text object is displayed

-text object above the marker with a small 5 pixel vertical gap
+the text object above the marker with a small 5 pixel vertical gap

 Indexed colors are specified by using a negative value for the R